Iditbnaya/GitHub-Copilot-Lab-IT-DevOps/Lab1_GettingStarted/README.md

 ## Prerequisites

 - Active GitHub Copilot subscription tied to a GitHub identity that can access the training repository.
-- Visual Studio Code (latest stable build) with GitHub Copilot and GitHub Copilot
+- Visual Studio Code (latest stable build) with GitHub Copilot and GitHub Copilot Chat extensions installed.
 - Sample PowerShell and YAML snippets (provided in this repository under `samples/` or created ad hoc with Copilot).

 ## Exercise 1 – Verify Copilot Setup (20 min)

 1. Open VS Code, sign into GitHub, and ensure the **Copilot** and **Copilot Chat** extensions are enabled.
+2. Review `setup.md` in the root instructions folder to confirm you completed any required organization-specific prerequisites.
 3. Use the Command Palette (`Ctrl+Shift+P`) and run `GitHub Copilot: Toggle Copilot` to confirm status.
    - This quick toggle forces the extension to reconnect so you can verify authentication before investing time in the later automation labs.

 ## Exercise 2 – Inline Completions & Ghost Text (20 min)